Charles W. Engelhard Jr.: Business

-As a young man, Engelhard worked in a metals processing business which had been founded in 1902 by his German American father, Charles Engelhard Sr., dealing in platinum, gold, and silver.
-Upon the death of his father in 1950, Charles Engelhard inherited the family business.
-He substantially expanded operations to South Africa, South America and Europe and built it into one of the world's leading refiners of precious metals.
-In 1958, he consolidated the various operating companies into Engelhard Corporation and issued a public share offering on the New York Stock Exchange.
+Engelhard's father began purchasing metals firms in 1902 with his wife's dowry.
+As a young man, Engelhard worked in the business, dealing in platinum, gold, and silver.
+Upon the death of his father in 1950, Charles Engelhard inherited a $20 million interest in the Engelhard Corporation and eventually grew it to over $200 million.
+He substantially expanded operations to South Africa, South America and Europe and built it into the world's leading refiner and fabricartor of precious metals.
+In 1958, he consolidated the various operating companies and issued a public share offering on the New York Stock Exchange.
 In 1961, Time described him as, "one of the most powerful businessmen in South Africa".

 As a result of his company's need for gold acquisitions from South African suppliers, Engelhard became a major investor in the country, acquiring gold, copper and coal mining ventures as well as investing in industrial concerns.
 He set up a publicly traded holding company in the U.S. that raised capital for investments in South African business.
 The company made investments alone and in conjunction with South African business tycoon Harry Oppenheimer, whose Anglo American company dominated the South African mining industry.
 Engelhard maintained a residence in South Africa and was elected to Anglo American's Board of Directors.
 At home, he was criticized by students at Harvard and Rutgers for indirectly supporting the country's apartheid regime.

 Engelhard Minerals had dealings with the silver empire of Nelson Bunker Hunt and W. Herbert Hunt and Japanese trading companies Mitsui and Mitsubishi through its trading arm Phillipp Brothers.
 The company remained very sizable for many years after Engelhard's death.

+Shortly before his death in 1971, Engelhard disposed of most of his South African businesses, selling them to Anglo-American companies.